rei/rei-cedar-docs/docs/about/contributing-to-cedar/README.md

 ## Icon Contributions
 Cedar welcomes and encourages contributions to the icon library that are consistent with the REI style.

-Learn more about contributing icons in the [Icon Resources](../../icons/resources) article.
+Learn more about designing and contributing icons in the [Icon Resources](../../icons/resources) article.

 </cdr-doc-table-of-contents-shell>